DistastefulBannock/MCProtocolLib-4ccf753002a9666a259649061afffa785c0731d6/README.md

 MCProtocolLib is a simple library for communicating with a Minecraft client/server.
 It aims to allow people to make custom bots, clients, or servers for Minecraft easily.

 ## About this fork
 This is a fork of the last 1.8.8 commit I was able to find.
-I've updated some of the pom and such so it will at least compile, but you still may need to tweak the code a bit to get everything functional.
+I've updated some of the pom file and such, so it will at least compile, but you still may need to tweak the code a bit to get everything functional.

 Neither me or the original developers will offer support for this version.